SustainableCommunityDevelopmentHub/Node.js-Starter-Template/README.md

 	server = require( 'http' ).createServer( app );	//	create the server to listen for connections
 `````

-Ok so now what I like to do is create a public folder within my working directory for all my static files (HTML, CSS, JS, images etc.).
+Ok so now what I like to do is create a 'public' folder within my working directory for all my static files (HTML, CSS, JS, images etc.).
 Create one and then create an index.html file and pop it in there (stick a h1 tag in there or something so you can tell if your server's working when we boot it up).
-Now we need to tell the server which port to listen for connections on (I'm using 1337) and point our app the directory holding all our static files.
+Now we need to tell the server which port to listen for connections on (I'm using 1337) and point our app to the directory holding all our static files.
 Add the following lines to your script:

 `````javascript
 //	listen for connections on port 1337